i1robles/i1robles.github.io/README.md

 You can use `pwd` on Linux to see your **current** working directory.

-I will now go from A-C in an ordered list:
+I will now go from 3 to 1 in an ordered list:

-1. A
+1. 3
-2. B
+2. 2
-3. C
+3. 1

 ```
 To Do tasks: